Canon 5D Mark IV vs G16

 It is notable that the 5D Mark IV has a microphone port, which is missing on the G16.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 5D Mark IV and the G16 are recent models that feature in their makers' current product line-up.
+Both the 5D Mark IV and the G16 are recent models that are part of the current product line-up.
 The G16 replaced the earlier Canon G15, while the 5D Mark IV followed on from the Canon 5D Mark III.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 5D Mark IV vs G16